 Horizontal splitters (by others) must be installed whenever there is space between the wall sleeve and the louver.

 Seal the ends of the wall opening.
-Pitch splitters toward the louver for water drainage, see sealing wall sleeve and horizontal splitters.
-Refer to Figure 57 on page 31 and Figure 59 and Figure 60 on page 33.
+Pitch splitters toward the louver for water drainage (see sealing wall sleeve and horizontal splitters, Figure 56 on page 31 & Figure 59 on page 33).

 Cutting Interior Wall Opening